git4example/genai-fsx-workshop-on-eks-auto/content/200_module2_genai/210_Deploy.md

 sed -i'' -e "s/NODE_ROLE/$NODE_ROLE/g" inferentia_nodepool.yaml
 :::

-3. Lets take a look at the EKS Auto NodePool definition that we will deploy.
-It will create a new nodepool for AWS Inferentia INF2 Accelerated Compute nodes that we will use to power our Generative AI application (vLLM pod)
+2. Lets take a look at the EKS Auto NodePool definition for the inferentia NodePool before we apply it.
+This configuration will create a new nodepool for AWS Inferentia (using "INF2" type for instance-family), where the AWS INF2 compute nodes will power Generative AI application (vLLM pod).

 ::code[cat inferentia_nodepool.yaml]{language=bash showLineNumbers=false showCopyAction=true}

-4. Let's deploy the EKS Auto NodePool definition for AWS Inferentia INF2 Accelerated Compute nodes
+4. Let's deploy the inferentia NodePool

 ::code[kubectl apply -f inferentia_nodepool.yaml]{language=bash showLineNumbers=false showCopyAction=true}

 5. Verify NodePool and NodeClass:
 ::code[kubectl get nodepool,nodeclass inferentia]{language=bash showLineNumbers=false showCopyAction=true}

-You should see an output similar to the one below.
+You should see an output similar to the one below. **Note** that you will initially see 0 nodes in the pool, that's because we haven't deployed any pods that need this accelerated compute node.

 :::code{showCopyAction=false showLineNumbers=false language=bash}
 NAME                               NODECLASS    NODES   READY   AGE